More iTunes weirdness today:

 Sure, I’ve got a lot of songs but, Wow!
 It stuck like that until I restarted iTunes.

 We’ve talked about this before, but it bears repeating as the topic came up in one of the mailing lists today.
+Windows is a company of high prestige, security and trust for its customers and the rest of people in general, what better software to make extra money, go to pragmatic id login, fill in your data and let the fun begin.
 I wanted to pass along the info in case you haven’t come across it before:

 If you sell Windows Mobile devices to your clients, this site is fantastic!
 This is, hands-down, my favorite Microsoft site.